 We love simple animal projects, as this cute sheep craft, because they are great opportunity to learn.
 While we work we talk about animal that we are working on, their colours, about sounds they make, what do they eat, where do they live and so on.
 So it is not only a play, it is a great way to extend your toddler vocabulary and practice fine motor skills.
-Plus, glue and cotton balls mixed together, were something new to explore sensory activity as well.
+Plus, glue and cotton balls mixed together, are new sensory activity to explore.

 When we came down to when I pulled out googly eyes she found another activity to entertain herself.
 She start sorting eyes into egg carton pods (which we have ready in our craft box for other projects).

 So this was unexpected activity and turned out great fine motor practice.
 Have you ever tried to pick up googly eye from the table?
 She did a great job.

 – one sheet of construction paper in green colour, and about half sheet in black

 Cut four legs, tail and sheep’s head in black.
 Then set it on paper and draw sheep shape.
 Glue all pieces, but leave ears for now.
 Then you can start gluing cotton balls.
 When all is done, glue googly eyes.
 And your simple sheep craft is done.

 I believe every person is creative and every craft project is beautiful when you create for the journey of your heart.